maldonado91/Election-Analysis/README.md

 1. How many votes were cast in this congressional election?
     * There were a total of 369,711 votes

     * We found results by looping through the data and tallying 1 to the total_votes variable.
-See sameple code below:
+See sample code below:
     ```
       # Read the csv and convert it into a list of dictionaries
       with open(file_to_load) as election_data: